AriFordsham/GHCWiki/status/may09.md

 ### Data Parallel Haskell

 DPH remains under very active development.
-The [current state of play](data-parallel), including some benchmark figures is on the wiki.
+The [current state of play](data-parallel), including some benchmark figures, is on the wiki.
 We also wrote a substantial paper [ Harnessing the multicores: nested data parallelism in Haskell](http://research.microsoft.com/~simonpj/papers/ndp) for FSTTCS; you may find this paper a useful tutorial on the whole idea of nested data parallelism.

 ### Type system improvements